imfatant/test/README.md

     After powering back on, type: `sudo ifup wlan0`.
 The green LED should come on.
 You're connected.

-    If you then want a static IP (let's say 192.168.0.99), you'd make the following changes to section `# Wifi w/ onboard device.`:
+    If you then want the BBBlue to have a static IP (let's say 192.168.0.99), you'd make the following changes to section `# Wifi w/ onboard device.`:

        # WiFi client w/ onboard device.
        auto wlan0
        iface wlan0 inet static
-       wpa-ssid "BTHub4-CUCK"
+       wpa-ssid "<your SSID>"
-       wpa-psk "y72eO5o8Gw2sj"
+       wpa-psk "<your WiFi password>"
        address 192.168.0.99
        netmask 255.255.255.0
        gateway 192.168.0.1